srh-gst/ML_term_paper/Paper/paper.md

 ## Variable Selection

 When estimating the linear model using the optimal Lasso parameter for the number of on-the-job trainings a person has participated in the past year, the Lasso regularization identifies 148 columns^[Including country and industry controls]  with non-zero predictive power.
 Using the number of open courses as dependent variables, linear regression using lasso regularization comprises 150 coefficients^[Including country and industry controls].
-The coefficients are presented in Table \ref{lin_reg_onjob} and Table \ref{lin_reg_offjob} respectively.
+The coefficients are presented in Table \ref{lin_reg_onjob} and Table \ref{lin_reg_open} respectively.
 The coefficients of the skill dummies for semi skilled blue-collar workers (*skill_3*), semi-skilled white-collar workers (*skill_2*), and skilled occupations (*skill_1*) are non-zero in both Lasso regularized models.
 The reference group are elementary occupations.

 Surprisingly, working in high-skilled jobs reduces on-the-job trainings compared to individuals in elementary jobs.
 Working in semi-skilled jobs reduces the number of on-the-job trainings as well but less strongly than for high-skilled jobs.
 Individuals in semi-skilled blue-collar occupations have the least reduction in the number of on-the-job trainings compared to working in elementary occupations.